youssefnashat/ClashRoyaleAi/walkthrough.md

-# Full Overlay - Testing Walkthrough
+# Clash Royale AI Overlay - Walkthrough

-This walkthrough shows you how to test the combined elixir tracking and grid overlay features step-by-step.
+This walkthrough covers the modular overlay system with grid, elixir, and tower detection features.

 ## Prerequisites